ellawang44/Breidablik/docs/Getting Started.rst

   models = spectra.Interpolate()
   # find the abundance of the observed spectrum
   abund = models.find_abund(wl, flux, flux_err, t_eff, log_g, met)
-  print(abund)

-The output is 1.128 dex, which is not a bad prediction considering that 1.1 dex was simulated.
+Checking the value of ``abund``, we have that the output is 1.128 dex, which is not a bad prediction considering that 1.1 dex was simulated.

 Check results
 +++++++++++++